 Figure 1: Emphasis Effects available for a shape (or a picture)

 Notice that some of the Emphasis Effect animations such as Brush Color, Font Color, Wave etc. have been grayed out.
 This is because these effects work only with text, and we have selected a shape to apply animation.
 Now look at Figure 2, below that shows the Add Animation drop-down gallery we summoned for applying animation to a text box.

 Figure 2: Emphasis Effects available for text

-In Figure 2 you can see that all Text animations which are greyed out in are available, but Line Color and Fill Color effects have been greyed out since they don't apply to the text.
+In Figure 2, above you can see that all Text animations are available.
+However, Line Color and Fill Color effects have been grayed out since they don't apply to text.

 Figure 3: Add Emphasis Effect dialog box

-Within the Add Emphasis Effect dialog box you can see the Emphasis Effects divided into 4 categories:
+Within the Add Emphasis Effect dialog box you'll see that Emphasis Effects are divided into four categories:

 The embedded sample presentation below shows all the Emphasis Effects animation available in PowerPoint 2013.